Orion4622/moon-formation-triple-phase-transition/README.md

 ## Abstract

+Where does the Moon come from?

-The origin of the Moon remains one of the unresolved problems of planetary science.
-The canonical giant-impact model faces growing geochemical difficulties, notably the near-perfect Earth–Moon isotopic identity, the crustal dichotomy, and the ≈350 Myr delay of the terrestrial dynamo.
+For fifty years, the giant impact has been the default answer.
+But it does not explain the Earth–Moon isotopic identity.
+It does not explain the crustal dichotomy.
+It does not explain the 350-Myr delay of the terrestrial dynamo.
+It does not explain the Chang'e-6 olivines.

-This work proposes that the Moon formed through the internal dynamics of a fully molten, rapidly rotating proto-Earth, with no collision with a foreign body.
-The starting point is a thermodynamic necessity: accretion energy exceeds the energy required to melt the entire silicate mantle by a factor of ≈155.
-The Hadean proto-Earth was therefore a self-gravitating magma body in rapid rotation (T_rot ≈ 3.5 h), lacking a stabilizing satellite, whose axis oscillated within [40°, 70°] in its own co-rotating frame.
+This work proposes a different answer: the Moon was born from the Earth itself — not from a collision, but from the internal instability of a fully molten, rapidly rotating proto-Earth.

+The logic is explicit.
+Accretion energy exceeds the energy required to melt the entire silicate mantle by a factor of ≈155.
+The proto-Earth was therefore a magma body rotating in 3.5 hours, without a Moon to stabilise it, its axis wobbling chaotically within [40°,70°] in its own frame.

-A single physical engine — the progressive segregation of iron and nickel toward the forming core — governs three coupled transitions: the structuring of a Coherent Magmatic Torus within the Hadean intertropical band, two to three episodes of hypersonic ejection that build the Moon layer by layer, and the delayed onset of the terrestrial dynamo (≈350 Myr, no free parameter).
-The isotopic identity, iron depletion, and angular momentum constraints, three standing difficulties for the giant-impact model, follow here as direct mechanical consequences of the single engine.
+A single engine — the progressive segregation of iron and nickel toward the forming core — drives three coupled transitions: the emergence of a Coherent Magmatic Torus, two to three hypersonic ejections that build the Moon layer by layer, and the delayed onset of the terrestrial dynamo (≈350 Myr, no free parameter).

+Every lunar layer is a frozen archive of the state of Hadean differentiation at the moment of its accretion.

+This is not a philosophical claim.
+It is a set of quantitative, falsifiable predictions.

-Each lunar layer archives the state of Hadean differentiation at the moment of its accretion.
-This architecture is testable: the theory predicts one or more seismic interfaces between 200 and 530 km depth, within reach of Chang'e 7 (August 2026) and Artemis III (2028–2029).
-Mantle ejecta from the South Pole–Aitken basin are predicted to carry a distinct geochemical signature — an anomalously high Fe/Si ratio — testable by Chang'e-6 sample analysis and Artemis III direct sampling.
-Preliminary observational support already exists: Chang'e-6 norites dated at 4247 ± 5 Ma and anomalously Fe/Mn-rich deep olivines, both consistent with this work's predictions.
+One or more seismic interfaces between 200 and 530 km depth — where successive layers, increasingly iron-rich toward the interior, produce a measurable echo — will be tested by Chang'e-7 in August 2026 and by Artemis III.
+Mantle ejecta from the South Pole–Aitken basin are predicted to carry a high Fe/Si signature, testable in Chang'e-6 samples and by Artemis III direct sampling.

+This version adds a distributed treatment of angular momentum transport by ejecta and a corrected, dimensionally consistent derivation of the double-well potential governing the ejection mechanism, yielding three new falsifiable predictions (P20–P22).
+It also introduces a complementary geochemical test based on the South Pole–Aitken (SPA) basin, and acknowledges two remaining limitations: impact mixing in SPA ejecta (L9) and the current absence of direct deep-mantle samples (L10) — both of which Chang'e-7 and Artemis III are expected to help address.

-All hypotheses are hierarchized.
+All hypotheses are ranked.
 All limitations are acknowledged.

-The theory stands or falls on its observational predictions.
+The theory will stand or fall on the data.

 ---